Touch the Stones at Stonehenge: Can You Really Do It?

 - In some cases, gently touch the stones under supervision

 These experiences take place outside normal opening hours, either early in the morning or late in the evening, when the site is closed to the general public.
+Availability is limited, and advance booking is essential.

 What Are Stonehenge Inner Circle Tours?